 Dyadic coding structure with 2 reference frames

 This picture structure is identical to the random access common condition settings as in HM-4.1 but with temporal_id turned on.
-GOP size 8 is used with a CDR distance of 32.
+GOP size 8 is used with a CRA distance of 32.
 Note that the AHG21 setting for the version of the code at the Geneva meeting is like this.

 This test set includes the use of reference pictures with the same temporal_id for pictures with temporal_id greater than 0.